 A majority of podiatrists are board–certified.
 Certification is considered to be an earned credential for those podiatric physicians who have achieved certain levels of skill and ability.

-WWMG’s Podiatry Department has two podiatrists: Dr. Jeffrey Boggs and Dr. Kevin Morris.
-Both of them are board-certified by the American Board of Podiatric Surgery and they provide comprehensive foot and ankle care for patients throughout Everett and the greater Snohomish County area.
+WWMG’s Podiatry Department has multiple podiatrists, who are board-certified by the American Board of Podiatric Surgery.
+They provide comprehensive foot and ankle care for patients throughout Everett and the greater Snohomish County area.
 They strive for long-term resolution of foot problems and put great emphasis on the prevention of future injuries.